 Yes and no. Or perhaps yes and maybe.

 Knismesis is widespread in mammals, including dogs.
+Scientists have come to the conclusion that it is a natural reflex reaction.

 But as far as we know, dogs don’t experience gargalesis in response to a vigorous tickle attempt from their human.